twiddlingbits/twr-wasm/readme.md

       - ArrayBuffer - the array is loaded into module memory.
 If you need to pass the length, pass it as a separate parameter.
 Andy modifications to the memory made by your C code will be refelected back into the JavaScript ArrayBuffer.
       - URL - the url contents are loaded into module Memory, and two C parameters are generated - index (pointer) to the memory, and length

-executeC returns the value returned by the C function that was called.
+callC returns the value returned by the C function that was called.
 As well int and float, strings and structs (or blocks of memory) can be returned.
 More details can be found in examples/function-calls.

 The FFT example demonstrates passing a Float32Array view of an ArrayBuffer.

+Prior to 1.0, callC was named executeC.

 ## Key input
 In order to receive keyboard input using **twrWasmModuleAsync** you should add a line like the following to your Javascript: